Smiley Smile: Modular approach and recording atmosphere

 Since the recording of "Good Vibrations" in 1966, Wilson had established a new method of operation.
 Instead of working on whole songs with clear large-scale syntactical structures, Wilson limited himself to recording short interchangeable fragments (or "modules").
 Through the method of tape splicing, each fragment could then be assembled into a linear sequence, allowing any number of larger structures and divergent moods to be produced at a later time.
 Smiley Smile continued this approach.
 The album also continued Brian's exploration of "party tracks"—a form of music which includes the sounds of people shouting and making noises, as if at a party.
 Brian had enacted this approach with Beach Boys' Party! in 1965, thereby mixing that record's style with the modular composition method he devised for "Good Vibrations".

 Most of Smiley Smile was recorded at Brian's improvised home studio from June 3 to July 14, 1967.
-The core instrumentation consisted of organ, honky-tonk piano, and electronic bass played by the Beach Boys themselves, rather than the session musicians employed in much of their previous work.
-Brian became obsessed with a three-tiered Baldwin organ during the album's recording, resulting in a more minimalist approach to the new arrangements.
-The organ gave the album its central timbre.
+The group had held a few of the early sessions at Hollywood Sound Recorders and Western Studios.
+All sessions after June 11 were conducted at the home studio.
+The core instrumentation at these sessions consisted of organ, honky-tonk piano, and electronic bass played by the Beach Boys themselves, rather than the session musicians employed in much of their previous work.
+Brian became obsessed with his electric theatre organ during the album's recording, specifically, the Baldwin HT-2 model, usually with minimum use of the instrument's stops, resulting in a more minimalist approach to the new arrangements.
 Most of the piano was played by Brian, and most of the bass was played by Carl.

 It was the first album for which production was credited to the entire group, instead of Brian alone.
 Dennis Wilson explained: "He wanted it that way.
 He said 'It's produced by the Beach Boys.'"
 When asked if Brian was "still the producer of Smiley Smile", Carl answered, "Most definitely."
 He described Smiley Smile as an improvised, low-effort affair that was "more like a 'jam' album."
 Brian acknowledged: "We had done about six months work on another thing, but we jumped and ended up doing the entire thing here at the house with an entirely different mood and approach than what we originally started out with."
 When questioned on why the band took the approach they did, he stated, "We just had a particular atmosphere that we were working in that inspired the particular kind of things that were on the album."
 He said that he did not "have any paranoia feelings" recording the album: "[W]e had so much fun.
 The Smiley Smile era was so great, it was unbelievable.
 Personally, spiritually, everything, it was great."